PostHog/posthog.com/contents/docs/privacy/index.md

 - [The California Consumer Privacy Act](/docs/privacy/ccpa-compliance/), which applies to qualifying for-profit businesses collecting personal information on residents of California

-These guides don't constitute legal and advice.
+**Please note:** these guides don't constitute legal advice.
 We recommend seeking professional advice to ensure you remain compliant with relevant legislation.

 In addition to these guides, we also provide ongoing [updates and advice on privacy issues](/blog/categories/privacy) on the PostHog blog.